 Children spend a large percentage of their lives at school, away from parents’ supervision.
 Between playground accidents, after-school injuries, and unintentional injuries during class, kids are exposed to a host of dangerous scenarios every day, and can usually navigate them pretty well.

 However, peers and even adult supervisors can be negligent in decisive moments that lead to unfortunate accidents that injure kids at school.
 When the accident occurs on school grounds, a child’s parents usually have the right to file a claim against the school for negligence under specific circumstances, but must follow a tricky set of regulations to prevent their claim from being dismissed.

 Filing a Personal Injury Claim Against a School

 In Indiana, as in every U.S. state, you are allowed to file a claim against a public institution, like your local school district, as long as you submit a notice of claim form before filing the claim itself.
-This form must include an accident or injury report and be filed within 270 days (9 months) of the accident or injury.
+This form must include an accident or injury report and be filed as early as 180 days (6 months) of the accident or injury.